Sirens

 The composer behind the beloved Studio Ghibli films, Joe Hisaishi’s Two Dances for Large Ensemble brims with infectious rhythm and childlike innocence.
 In its Australian premiere, this uplifting piece carries listeners into a realm of wonder, beauty and boundless imagination

-• Anna Clyne commissioned by Omega Ensemble, London Mozart Players, Arctic Philharmonic, Ben Goldscheider (with funds from the Marchus Trust) and Zürcher Kammerorchester.
-Australian premiere made possible with the generous support of Richard Cobden SC.
+• Anna Clyne commissioned by London Mozart Players, Arctic Philharmonic, Ben Goldscheider (with funds from the Marchus Trust), Omega Ensemble and Zürcher Kammerorchester.

 Nicolas Fleury appears courtesy of Melbourne Symphony Orchestra